-"Being friends with other families honestly is the easiest group to be with," says Circle of Moms member Maria P., noting that there's never awkwardness about bringing kids along.
+"Being friends with other families honestly is the easiest group to be with," says Maria P., noting that there's never awkwardness about bringing kids along.
 These kinds of family friendships are what moms like Stephanie M. long to create.
 "I'm looking for friends where our spouses and kids can all hang out together," she shares.

 So how do you go about building and cultivating friendships with other families you can relate to?
-To help, here are six ideas from Circle of Moms members for connecting with other families.
+To help, here are six ideas from our readers for connecting with other families.

 Meet Up at a Park